Pakistan Investing 101: Your First 90 Days

 Step 1: Track cash flow honestly

 Record every major spending category for one month.
-This converts assumptions into real numbers.
+I would use this to convert assumptions into real numbers.

 Step 2: Build emergency liquidity

 Set a minimum cash reserve target based on core monthly expenses.
-Keep this reserve separate from investing accounts.
+I would keep this reserve in a separate account, away from investing funds.

 Step 3: Clean high-cost debt

 High interest consumer debt can neutralize investment gains.
-Prioritize debt cleanup before aggressive risk assets.
+I would prioritize cleaning this up before touching aggressive risk assets.

 Days 31 to 60: Set up your investing operating system